Pierre-Étienne Franc

 Pierre-Etienne Franc is an entrepreneur and CEO of Hy24, an investment management company dedicated to low-carbon hydrogen energy.

 History

 Pierre-Etienne Franc is an entrepreneur, co-founder and Chairman of FiveT Hydrogen, co-founder of the Hydrogen Council and CEO of Hy24, an investment management company dedicated to low-carbon hydrogen energy.

-Before co-founding and becoming CEO of Hy24, Pierre-Etienne Franc joined Air Liquide in 1996 He was Director of the Group’s business unit dedicated to Markets and Advanced Technologies, then, he was in charge of the energy transition at Air Liquide, and Director of the global hydrogen energy business since 2010.
+Before co-founding and becoming CEO of Hy24, Pierre-Etienne Franc joined Air Liquide in 1996.
+He was Director of the Group’s business unit dedicated to Markets and Advanced Technologies, where he headed industrial activities and investments linked to the energy transition, and Director of Air Liquide's global hydrogen energy business since 2010.

 From 2017 to 2021, he was co-secretary of the Hydrogen Council, of which he is co-founder.

-In 2021, he co-founded Hy24, an investment manager dedicated to low-carbon hydrogen, joint venture between the Ardian fund and FiveT Hydrogen[14].
+In 2021, he co-founded Hy24, an investment manager dedicated to low-carbon hydrogen, joint venture created by Ardian and FiveT Hydrogen[14].